 In the same way, if every detail about every moment I have ever experienced were to flood into my consciousness, it would be overwhelming and not at all useful.
 Plus, it would take lifetimes to sort it all out.

-Realizing I needed a focus, it was important to use my innate filtering processes which we all have and use, plus my conscious direction, to hone in on a more specific area of my life.
+Realizing I needed a focus, it was important to use my innate filtering processes, which we all have and use, plus my conscious direction, to hone in on a more specific area of my life.
 In this way, I was not going to get a flood of memories about all the times I swept the floor, drank a pint, sharpened a sword, or stubbed my toes.
-I really am more interested in other more important events in my personal history.
+I was much more interested in other more important events in my personal history.

 For each individual, this will depend on the hierarchy of their personal values.

-A couple of years ago I had participated in a retreat where I discovered and explored a past life that fascinated me.
+A couple of years ago, I participated in a retreat where I discovered and explored a past life that fascinated me.
 The essence of that memory was as follows:

 I grew up in this educational environment and developed my own abilities.
 Not only did I learn to heal as they did, but I also developed a way to read and heal on the astral, etheric, and spiritual levels, as well as on the physical.

 As I was considering what to focus on during my trip to Ireland and Scotland, my first thought was to clearly recall those abilities that I had in that Middle Ages lifetime.
-I wanted to not only know that I had those abilities, but to bring them alive in me once again, and thoroughly integrate those skills into my work here.
+I wanted to know that I had those abilities and bring them alive in me once again, thoroughly integrating those skills into my work here.

 There are two ways we can explore our past lives:

-1. Observation: A sightseeing tour of a past life to collect data about events, relationships, occupation, and so forth.
+- Observation: A sightseeing tour of a past life to collect data about events, relationships, occupations, etc.

-2. Integration: A deeper examination that allows the knowledge, wisdom, emotions, and experiences to change the nature and perceptions of the person, increasing density in the auric field and wholeness/oneness with the greater soul.
+- Integration: A deeper examination that allows knowledge, wisdom, emotions, and experiences to change a person’s nature and perceptions, increasing density in the auric field and wholeness/oneness with the greater soul.

 While I was eager to regain those past life skills, I had to ask myself: for what purpose?
 Why did I want that to be my focus?
 I don’t identify myself as a healer, so while I wanted to regain those forgotten skills, I was also curious how that fits into my soul purpose.